-PRECAUTIONS: Before taking erythromycin with sulfisoxazole, tell your doctor or pharmacist if you are allergic to it; or to other macrolide antibiotics (e.g., azithromycin, clarithromycin) or sulfa medications; or if you have any other allergies.Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe allergies, asthma, blood disorders, decreased bone marrow function (bone marrow suppression), diabetes, a certain genetic condition (glucose-6-phosphate dehydrogenase/G6PD deficiency), kidney disease, liver disease, a certain type of muscle disease (myasthenia gravis).Erythromycin/sulfisoxazole may cause a condition that affects the heart rhythm (QT prolongation).
-QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that require immediate medical attention.The risk of QT prolongation may be increased if you have certain medical conditions or are taking other drugs that may affect the heart rhythm (see also Drug Interactions section).
-Before using erythromycin/sulfisoxazole, tell your doctor or pharmacist if you have any of the following conditions: certain heart problems (heart failure, slow heartbeat, QT prolongation in the EKG), family history of certain heart problems (QT prolongation in the EKG, sudden cardiac death).Low levels of potassium or magnesium in the blood may also increase your risk of QT prolongation.
-This risk may increase if you use certain drugs (such as diuretics/"water pills") or if you have conditions such as severe sweating, diarrhea, or vomiting.
-Talk to your doctor about using erythromycin/sulfisoxazole safely.This medication may make you more sensitive to the sun.
+PRECAUTIONS: Before taking erythromycin with sulfisoxazole, tell the doctor or pharmacist if your child is allergic to it; or to other macrolide antibiotics (such as azithromycin, clarithromycin) or sulfa medications; or if your child has any other allergies.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+Talk to your child's pharmacist for more details.Before using this medication, tell the doctor or pharmacist your child's medical history, especially of: severe allergies, asthma, blood disorders (such as porphyria, bone marrow suppression/low blood cell counts), a certain genetic condition (glucose-6-phosphate dehydrogenase/G6PD deficiency), kidney disease, liver disease, a certain type of muscle disease (myasthenia gravis).Erythromycin/sulfisoxazole may cause a condition that affects the heart rhythm (QT prolongation).
+QT prolongation can infrequently result in serious (rarely fatal) fast/irregular heartbeat and other symptoms (such as severe dizziness, fainting) that need medical attention right away.The risk of QT prolongation may be increased if your child has certain medical conditions or is taking other drugs that may cause QT prolongation.
+Before using erythromycin/sulfisoxazole, tell the doctor or pharmacist of all the drugs your child takes and if your child has any of the following conditions: certain heart problems (heart failure, slow heartbeat, QT prolongation in the EKG), family history of certain heart problems (QT prolongation in the EKG, sudden cardiac death).Low levels of potassium or magnesium in the blood may also increase your child's risk of QT prolongation.
+This risk may increase if your child uses certain drugs (such as diuretics/"water pills") or if your child has conditions such as severe sweating, diarrhea, or vomiting.
+Talk to the doctor about using erythromycin/sulfisoxazole safely.This medication may make your child more sensitive to the sun.
 Avoid prolonged sun exposure, tanning booths, and sunlamps.
-Use a sunscreen and wear protective clothing when outdoors.Before having surgery, tell your doctor or dentist that you are taking this medication.Caution is advised when using this drug in the elderly because they may be more sensitive to its side effects, especially hearing loss and irregular heartbeat.This medication should not be used in children younger than 2 months of age due to the risk of serious side effects.Caution is advised when erythromycin is used in infants.
-Although very unlikely, a stomach problem called IHPS (infantile hypertrophic pyloric stenosis) has sometimes occurred.
-Contact your child's doctor immediately if your child has persistent vomiting or increased irritability with feeding.This medication should be used only when clearly needed during pregnancy.
-This medication should not be used near the time of delivery because of possible harm to the unborn baby.
-Discuss the risks and benefits with your doctor.This medication passes into breast milk and may have undesirable effects on a nursing infant.
-Therefore, breast-feeding while using this medication is not recommended.
+Have your child use a sunscreen and wear protective clothing when outdoors.Erythromycin/sulfisoxazole may cause live bacterial vaccines (such as typhoid vaccine) not to work as well.
+Therefore, do not have any immunizations/vaccinations while using this medication without the consent of your child's doctor.Before having surgery, tell your child's doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the side effects of this drug, especially hearing loss and QT prolongation (see above).Infants may be more sensitive to the side effects of this drug, especially a stomach problem called IHPS (infantile hypertrophic pyloric stenosis).
+Contact your child's doctor immediately if your child has persistent vomiting or increased irritability with feeding.During pregnancy, this medication should be used only when clearly needed.
+This medication must not be used near the time of delivery because of possible harm to the unborn baby.
+Discuss the risks and benefits with your doctor.This medication passes into breast milk.
+It may have undesirable effects on infants who are ill or premature or have certain disorders (jaundice, high blood levels of bilirubin, G6PD deficiency).
+Therefore, breast-feeding is not recommended for infants with these conditions.
 Consult your doctor before breast-feeding.